Isaac I. Moody Jr.: Legacy

-In addition to being recognized as the "Father of Flagler County" State Road 11 (now known as State Road 100) between Bunnell and Flagler Beach was renamed to Moody Boulevard by the 1949 Florida House Bill No. 42.
-Two Flagler County parks are named after Issac I. Moody and his family's honor.
-The Moody Homestead Park is a 3.4-acre park located in Bunnell and is the former homestead of Issac I. Moody and his brother Robert Moody who both built homes on this site in 1916.
-The Environmental Sensitive Land funds, approved by the voters of Flagler County in 2008, purchased the property.
+Issac I. Moody has long been recognized as the "Father of Flagler County".
+State Road 11 (now known as State Road 100), between Bunnell and Flagler Beach, was renamed to Moody Boulevard by the 1949 Florida House Bill No. 42.
+Two Flagler County parks are named after Moody: the Moody Homestead Park is a 3.4-acre park located in Bunnell and is the former homestead of Isaac I. Moody and his brother Robert Moody, both of whom built houses on this site in 1916.
+The property was purchased with Environmentally Sensitive Lands (ESL) program funds, after being approved by the voters of Flagler County in 2008.
 The Moody Boat Launch is located at 825 Moody Lane in Flagler Beach on the eastern side of the Intracoastal Waterway and south of State Road 100.
 This boat launch park allows access to the Intracoastal Waterway, fishing from its pier and has picnic areas.